 The annual gynecological exam, also known as a gynecological well-visit, is a yearly preventative and diagnostic examination that serves to maintain the wellness of female patients, as well as monitor any ongoing physical and hormonal conditions.
 This annual visit is an opportunity for doctors to counsel patients about maintaining a healthy lifestyle and minimizing health risks.
 The annual gynecological exam includes a routine breast and pelvic exam and may include a screening for sexually transmitted diseases, such as chlamydia or gonorrhea.
-A Pap test may also be performed depending on the age and sexual history of the patient.
-The American College of Obstetricians and Gynecologists recommends that women begin annual pelvic exams at the age of 21.
+The American College of Obstetricians and Gynecologists recommends that women begin annual Pap smears at the age of 21.

 During the annual well-visit, a physical examination will be performed to assess the patient’s overall health.
 The examination may vary based on the patient’s age and sexual history, but most annual gynecological examinations may include the following: